Ad Noctum: Chapter 7

 “There is indeed a shit version, yes,” Rush replied.

 “Oh.
 Indeed.
 A shit version,” Volker parroted under his breath as he narrowed his eyes at the Ancient tricorder.
-What he really wanted was to find a concentrated deposit of naquadria and then obtain, if not a sample, then at least a highly detailed analysis of its chemical composition so as to facilitate later confirmation of emission spectra, with the added potential benefit of being able to map deposits of it on candidate worlds.
+What he really wanted was a concentrated naquadria deposit he could use to fingerprint its emission spectra.
+It would drastically improve their ability to detect and geographically map naquadria deposits on candidate worlds.

-Emission spectra, he was great at.
-That was his wheelhouse.
+Emission spectra were his wheelhouse.
 Parsing out elements in situ in the crust of alien planets?
 Not so much his forte.

-If there were zombies, or giant Anaconda-esque snakes, or flying piranhas, or velociraptors, he was going to be so so so upset.
+If there were zombies, or giant Anaconda-esque snakes, or flying piranhas, or velociraptors, Volker was going to be so so so upset.

 But not surprised.